bitrise-io/devcenter/_articles/en/bitrise-cli/index.md

     weight: 22

 ---
 Bitrise is a [collection of tools](https://devcenter.bitrise.io/tools/bitrise-tools/) and [services](https://www.bitrise.io) to help you with the development and automation of your software projects, with a main focus on mobile apps.
+This section is dedicated to:

+- Using Bitrise in YAML mode.
-This section is dedicated solely to the [open source Bitrise CLI / runner](https://github.com/bitrise-io/bitrise), which is responsible for interpreting and executing the build configuration.
+- [The Bitrise CLI](https://github.com/bitrise-io/bitrise), which is responsible for interpreting and executing the build configuration.
 Using the Bitrise CLI you can run the same configuration on any compatible Mac/PC, inside and outside of [bitrise.io](https://www.bitrise.io).

 ## Bitrise CLI - the open source, offline, automation runner